 Winning the American Institute of Architects Gold Medal in 1978 and the first Pritzker Architecture Prize in 1979, the Kreeger Museum is a modern and contemporary art museum and the former home of David Lloyd Kreeger and Carmen Kreeger.
 The museum was built in 1963 and designed by American architect Philip Johnson.
-His partner even went to Italy to hand-select the travertine (young limestone) that would be used in construction, and labeled every piece to ensure proper construction.
-Interestingly, the buildings interior and exterior units are 22 x 22 x 22 feet.
+His partner even went to Italy to hand-select the travertine (young limestone) used in construction and labeled every piece to ensure proper construction.
+Interestingly, the building’s interior and exterior units are 22 x 22 x 22 feet.

 8. The Cairo

 Whenever there’s something new, there is a mix of fear and trepidation.
-This was true with reconstruction of the Cairo apartments in 1894 at a time when people were wary of skyscrapers, the durability of these new iron and steel-frame structures, and fire chiefs were worried about their ability to put out a fire in a building over 85 feet tall.
+This was true with the construction of the Cairo apartments in 1894 when people were wary of skyscrapers, the durability of these new iron and steel-frame structures, and fire chiefs were worried about their ability to put out a fire in a building over 85 feet tall.
 The Cairo stands at 164 feet tall and inspired the Height of Buildings Act of 1899.
 Designed by architect Thomas Franklin Schneider, it is the city’s first residential skyscraper and features a Moorish and Romanesque Revival architectural style.

 9. The White House

 Designed by architect James Hoban, who intended the official residence and office of the President of the United States to resemble the Leinster House in Dublin, it was constructed between 1792 and 1800.
-However.
-George Washington didn’t like Hoban’s Georgian-style design and requested one that was more ornamental.
-The White House is the most recognized neoclassical building in America and in 2007 was given the second-place spot on the American Institute of Architects list of “America’s Favorite Architecture” in 2007.
+However, George Washington didn’t like Hoban’s Georgian-style design and requested a more ornamental design to replace it.
+The White House is the most recognized neoclassical building in America; in 2007, it was given the second-place spot on the American Institute of Architects list of “America’s Favorite Architecture.”
 It is a National Heritage Site and is owned by the National Park Service.